thequeenofclubs/MinecraftServer/README.md

 The server is currently using Minecraft 1.17.1
 It's recommended to use optifine, which can be downloaded  [here](https://github.com/GabeThatGuy/MinecraftServer/raw/General-Info/Server-Resources/Optifine/OptiFine_1.17.1_HD_U_H1.jar "Download Optifine")

+The Server also uses a resource pack, which should be installed automatically by Minecraft when you join the server.
+If it doesn't, you can grab it [here](https://github.com/GabeThatGuy/MinecraftServer/raw/General-Info/Server-Resources/Resource%20Pack/vane-resource-pack.zip)

 # Server Changelog

 ## Major Update - November 16, 2021